 Basics of human intelligence nice explained and brought into relation of artificial intelligence.
 Step by step you learn how human intelligence is build up from little parts called agents.
 Agents themselves are mindless.
 You can learn why it is easier for a robot to learn expert tasks and why it is so complicated for a robot to do tasks of a little child like building towers out of blocks.
 The book is written very illustrative and easy to read.

 “Design meets disability” by Graham Pullin

 This book is not about how to design (process) for people with disability rather it explores what the meaning of design for disability is, like a u-boat it investigates unknown.
 Glasses once were something to be avoided, but now their message has completely changed.
 They provided their wearer with an aura of intelligence and personal style.
 Graham Pullin explores various methods how to improve the design for disability, explains why universal design maybe not be the solution and brings a lot of examples of outstanding design especially for people with disability focusing on their individuality.

-"The Human Factor" von Kim Vincente
+“The Human Factor” by Kim Vincente

-The book describes how the designer's point of view changed from a previously technical based to a human-machine based with emphasise on interaction and task related design.
+The book describes how the designer’s point of view changed from a previously technical based to a human-machine based with emphasis on interaction and task related design.
 Further decision-making in complex situation is explored based on an analysis of what the characteristics of complex situations are and how they conflict with cognitive abilities.

 “Words, words, words” by Alphonse Chapanis